How to prepare yourself before going abroad

 The office is basically staffed Monday, Tuesday, Thursday 9-15, and Friday 9-14.

-Please state if possible, if you wish to go abroad outside or within the EU/EEA and if you need guidance on studying abroad or about a Project-oriented course (internship).
+To ensure you get the best guidance, we recommend that you book a guidance.
+If you prefer to write us an email please state if possible, if you wish to go abroad outside or within the EU/EEA and if your question is about studying abroad or about a Project-oriented course (internship).

 Shared email: outgoing-student@adm.aau.dk.